dirtslayer/dirtslayer.github.io/_posts/2017-01-26-openbox-configuration.md

 ---

 In the Linux community we enjoy sharing our desktop configuration.
-There couldn't be a better time to be using Linux truely, with some exciting stuff happening.
+There couldn't be a better time to be using Linux.
 I'd say that KDE Plasma and Gnome desktops are very usable now and I like them both, but prefer KDE.
-However I dont use either, I have been content with openbox.
+However, I dont use either, I have been content with openbox.
 If you use a login manager openbox will read its startup program list from ~/.config/openbox/autostart.
 But, if you use startx you will need to add your startup programs to